Chrysothemis Brown MBBS PhD

 Vanja Cabric

-Pediatric Hematology-Oncology Fellow
+Pediatric Hematology-Oncology Fellow, St. Baldrick’s Fellow

 Vanja received her B.S. in Genetics and Biochemistry at the University of Toronto, Canada.
 She went on to complete her Medical degree at McMaster University, followed by specialty training in Pediatrics at the University of Toronto.
 She is currently a Pediatric Hematology-Oncology fellow at MSKCC-NYPWC.
 Vanja joined the Brown lab in 2022 to study how the developing pediatric immune system shapes immune responses to solid organ tumours arising in infancy and childhood.